survos-sites/dt-demo/README.md

 ../survos/link .
 ```

-Now changes made in files such as ../survos/packages/api-grid-bundle/assets/src/datatables-plugins.js are reflects
+Now changes made in files such as ../survos/packages/api-grid-bundle/assets/src/datatables-plugins.js are loaded when you refresh the page..

+uncomment the searchbuilder lines in datatable-plugins.

 ### Recreate the demo